pytorch/serve/docs/metrics.md

 * [Custom Metrics API](#custom-metrics-api)

 ## Introduction
-MMS collects system level metrics in regular intervals, and also provides an API for custom metrics to be collected.
+TS collects system level metrics in regular intervals, and also provides an API for custom metrics to be collected.
 Metrics collected by metrics are logged and can be aggregated by metric agents.
 The system level metrics are collected every minute.
 Metrics defined by the custom service code, can be collected per request or a batch of requests.
-MMS logs these two sets of metrics to different log files.
+TS logs these two sets of metrics to different log files.
 Metrics are collected by default at:
-* System metrics - log_directory/mms_metrics.log
+* System metrics - log_directory/ts_metrics.log
 * Custom metrics - log directory/model_metrics.log

-The location of log files and metric files can be configured at [log4j.properties](https://github.com/awslabs/mxnet-model-server/blob/master/frontend/server/src/main/resources/log4j.properties) file.
+The location of log files and metric files can be configured at [log4j.properties](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/log4j.properties) file.

 ## System Metrics